alifeee/bogface/README.md

-# Typeface
+# bogface

-I'm creating a font here using <https://fontforge.org/en-US/>.
-I haven't decided what to call it yet.
+A font created using <https://fontforge.org/en-US/>.

 Preview: